 Parents are encouraged to talk with their children about respecting and valuing their bodies.
 Parents should also serve as role models for their teenagers by not engaging in acts of self-harm.
 Some helpful ways for adolescents to avoid hurting themselves include learning to:

-- accept reality and find ways to make the present moment more tolerable.
+- Accept reality and find ways to make the present moment more tolerable

-- distract themselves from feelings of self-harm (for example, counting to ten, waiting 15 minutes, saying "NO!" or "STOP!," practicing breathing exercises, journaling, drawing, thinking about positive images, using ice and rubber bands)
+- Distract themselves from feelings of self-harm (for example, counting to ten, waiting 15 minutes, saying "No!" or "Stop!," practicing breathing exercises, journaling, drawing, thinking about positive images, using ice and rubber bands)

-- stop, think, and evaluate the pros and cons of self-injury.
+- Stop, think, and evaluate the pros and cons of self-injury

-- soothe themselves in a positive, non-injurious, way.
+- Soothe themselves in a positive, non-injurious way

-- practice positive stress management.
+- Practice positive stress management

-- develop better social skills.
+- Develop better social skills

 Evaluation by a mental health professional may assist in identifying and treating the underlying causes of self-injury.
-Feelings of wanting to die or kill themselves are reasons for adolescents to seek professional care emergency.
+Feelings of wanting to die or kill themselves are reasons for adolescents to seek professional care immediately.
 A child and adolescent psychiatrist can also diagnose and treat the serious psychiatric disorders that may accompany self-injurious behavior.